arthur5ko/AnnData2H5/README.md

         compression_opts (optional, int): Compression level (e.g., for gzip 0-9).
 Defaults to 4.

 Returns:\
-        None. adata will be write to 'output' in 10X Genomics style HDF5 file.
+        None. adata will be written to 'output' in 10X Genomics style HDF5 file.

 A quick example: